Skip to content

 • A bad credit remortgage is often a stepping stone

-• Then remortgage again to a mainstream rate
+• Then remortgage again onto a mainstream rate

 What do lenders look at when you remortgage with bad credit?

-Specialist lenders assess your application across several factors, not just your credit score.
-Understanding what they look for can help you prepare.
+Specialist lenders weigh up your application across several factors, not your credit score alone.
+Knowing what they focus on helps you prepare.

 Recency of credit issues

-• Issues older than 2–3 years are viewed much more favourably
+• Problems older than 2–3 years are viewed far more favourably

 Severity and amount